Kernel k-Groups via Hartigan's Method: The Clustering Problem Formulation

 \section{The Clustering Problem Formulation}

 This section contains our main theoretical results.
-First, we generalize the previous formulas from energy statistics by introducing weights associated to data points.
+First, we generalize the previous formulas from energy statistics by introducing weights associated to data points (the reason for doing this is to establish connection with graph partitioning problems later on).
 Second, we formulate an optimization problem for clustering in the associated RKHS, making connection with kernel methods in machine learning.

 Let $w(x)$ be a weight function associated to point $x \in \mathcal{X}$ and define

 where

 The weighted version of the within energy dispersion and between-sample energy statistic are thus given by